kamidev/survey_api/README.md

 For a clean installation, both surveys and answers should return `{"data":[]}`.
 If the database already has some content, more JSON data is returned.

 You can also check the API using your browser.
 Note!
-It may be necessary to make a browser security exceptions for Elixir's self-certified SSL certificates.
+It may be necessary to make a browser security exception for Elixir's self-certified SSL certificates.

 [`https://localhost:4000/api/surveys`](http://localhost:4000/api/surveys)